jdtsmith/kind-icon/README.md

 # kind-icon — colorful icons for completion in Emacs
 This emacs package adds icon or text-based completion prefixes based on the `:company-kind` property many completion backends (such as lsp-mode) provide.
-It works either as a "kind-formatter" function (for supporting UI's such as corfu) or by wrapping the completion function for other completion UI's which can handle the Emacs 28+ `affixation-function` completion property.
+It works either as a "margin-formatter" (for supporting UI's such as corfu) or by wrapping the completion function for other completion UI's which can handle the Emacs 28+ `affixation-function` completion property.

 ## Examples